-You'll explore and pioneer solutions to global challenges in relation to:
+You'll explore and pioneer approaches to global challenges in relation to:

 - your organisation

 The EMBA is a part-time, flexible, work-based programme.
 It's delivered using a blended learning model.
 You'll have monthly two day study blocks on campus during teaching time.
-In advance of study block attendance, you'll engage with the programme and module-specific blended learning materials and resources
+In addition to study block attendance, you'll engage with the blended, structured, online learning resources.

-This will still allow you to study flexibly around your work and personal commitments.
+This will allow you to study flexibly around your work and personal commitments.

-The group intake will be small.
+The group intake will be small and diverse.
 You'll enjoy:

 - individualised personal development